 The truth is that your home might not actually benefit from underlayment always.
 If you live in an area where the climate is dry most of the year then you might not require this extra water protection.
 On the other hand if rains are frequent in your area, breathable underlayment can actually prove to be pretty beneficial to your house and your wallet.

-One common misconception is that underlayment is completely waterproof.
+One common misconception is that it is completely waterproof.
 That’s not the case in actuality.
-Underlayment isn’t completely waterproof but it is pretty water resistant.
-Any damage to this membrane will reduce this water resistant property.
+It isn’t completely waterproof but it is pretty water-resistant.
+Any damage to this membrane will reduce this water-resistant property.

 What kind of underlayment is best?

-Broadly, there are two major types of underlayment used in roofs nowadays – felt and synthetic.
+Broadly, there are two major types of it is used in roofs nowadays – felt and synthetic.
 Your roofer should be able to help you figure out what kind of underlayment will work best on your individual rooftop.
-Synthetic underlayment is generally more durable as well as water resistant but it’s also more expensive.
-However the same amount of protection can also be delivered with felt underlayment.
+Synthetic is generally more durable as well as water-resistant but it’s also more expensive.
+However, the same amount of protection can also be delivered with felt underlayment.
 Therefore, it’s important that you discuss this with your roofing company.